You're planning on traveling and haven't decided on a place to stay yet?

 Airbnb boasts over 3,000,000 listings worldwide.
 But not all of them are "classic" rooms in a flat or a house.
 Properties listed on Airbnb include castles and even treehouses!

-That's also because Airbnb has moved from being a marketplace for "bed and breakfast" to a supplier of "experiences".
+That's also because Airbnb has moved from being a marketplace for "bed and breakfast" to a supplier of "experiences" and "adventures".
 In addition to (or instead of) lodging, you can now book an activity with a local.
 Surfing in Australia, hiking in Hollywood or learning how to cook a real paella: you're sure to find something you'll like!

 Right now, Airbnb lets you win a free stay to watch the solar eclipse of August!